thedreadpirates/sims-2-lighting-mod/README.md

 3. Paste both files and let them overwrite.
 4. Save.

-## **RECOMMENDED MODS:**
+## **RECOMMENDED MODS**

 First two I highly recommend.
 The others are nice to have.

 - [Accurate Neighborhood Terrain Lighting](https://modthesims.info/d/654677/accurate-neighborhood-terrain-lighting.html): Matches neighborhood lighting with lot lighting.
 Use the versions suffixed with “-lightingremedy”
 - [Blue Snow Fix](https://dreadpirate.tumblr.com/post/179182314487/blue-snow-no-more-shader-fixes-ive-included): Winter snow at night is blue.
 Very blue.
 This fixes it.
 If you want to use some water mods or roof shader mods, options are also available.
+I use EA roofs and Voeille's lot and neighborhood water
 - [StandardMaterial Shader](https://crispsandkerosene.tumblr.com/post/758562617469091841/extended-standardmaterial-shader-for-the-sims-2).
 Improves on the shaders that render objects.
-If you want to use this mod, use this shader instead of the “main” shaders in the snow fixes
+If you want to use this mod, use this shader instead of the “main” shaders in the snow fixes.
 - [Extended SimStandardMaterial Shader](https://crispsandkerosene.tumblr.com/post/768598233529434112/extended-simstandardmaterial-shader-for-the-sims-2)): Has several fixes that enable shiny textures on clothing, etc. I personally use the brighter sims version, but either is great.

 ## **CREDITS**